 Thank you for your thought-provoking question!
-As your question suggests, the Speaker is an elected Member of the House of Representatives, who has their own electorate to represent.
-Like all members, the Speaker is responsible for raising issues of concern to their constituents (the voters in their electorate); however, there is also an expectation that the Speaker be impartial and not participate in general debate in the House of Representatives.
+As your question suggests, the Speaker is an elected member of the House of Representatives, who has their own electorate to represent.
+Like all members, the Speaker is responsible for raising issues of concern to their constituents (the voters in their electorate); however, the Speaker is also expected to be impartial and not participate in general debates in the House of Representatives.

 Another avenue for raising electorate issues is during ‘three minute constituency statements’ in the Federation Chamber of the House of Representatives.
-Thirty minutes is allowed at the beginning of each sitting day specifically for members to raise matters concerning their electorate, and the Speaker, like all other members, may take part.
+Each sitting day 30 minutes is put aside for members to raise matters concerning their electorate, and the Speaker, like all other members, may take part.

 Business in the Federation Chamber is normally presided over by the Deputy Speaker, who can call upon the Speaker to make a statement.

 It is unusual for Speakers to speak in the Federation Chamber; however, a previous Speaker, Ms Anna Burke MP, did take the opportunity in 2013 to raise issues concerning her electorate, noting; ‘It is a rarity for a Speaker to be on their feet, but the one thing you do not give up on becoming Speaker is being the member for your electorate’.